OpenElements/open-elements-website/content/_index.md

 ---
-title: 'Open Elements'
-Description: 'Open Source made right'
+description: 'Open Source made right - Open Elements is a modern company with a clear focus on Open Source and Java'

 hero_subheader: 'Open Source made right'
 hero_header_line_1_start: 'We trust in the'